jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 generate
 [client code](http://haskell-servant.readthedocs.io/en/stable/tutorial/Client.html).

+The template comes with a test suite that uses servant-quickcheck to guarantee that none of your endpoints return 500s, take longer than 100ms to serve, and that all the 201s include `Location` headers.

 If you're so inclined, you could push the created Docker image to a repository somewhere—it's around 25MB when built.
 Then, people could use it and no one would have to know that it's Haskell, they'd just notice a fast web service